-One of the things I’ve noticed about “inerrancy” crowd is their attitude.
-Christ said His followers be known by our love for one another, see: John 13:35.
-We are admonished to keep our behavior proper towards outsiders (1 Peter 2:12) because we are servants of the Most High God and we are sojourners in their context after having followed Christ.
+One of the things I’ve noticed about the “inerrancy” crowd is their attitude.
+Christ said His followers will be known by our love for one another; see: John 13:35.
+We are admonished to keep our behavior proper towards outsiders (1 Peter 2:12) because we are servants of the Most High God, and we are sojourners in their context after having followed Christ.
 However, I DON’T find this to be the attitude of the “inerrancy” pushers; be it in FB dialog groups, forums, or in person.

 At left is one response from a guy who cannot handle questions.
 John Henry’s comments, in the text box at left, are greatly truncated from the original.
 To give a little context, earlier in the FB thread, Henry posted this huge abstract of verses that supposedly “prove” the Bible “states directly” that it is “inerrant.”
 Yet NO text he cited does so.
 My comment to his first post with all of these texts was that his “inerrancy” conclusion is an extrapolation of what some texts had to say.
 Let’s look at some of these texts…

 Psalms 19:7 reads, “The law of the Lord is perfect, converting the soul.”
 I totally agree.
 But is the “law of the Lord” to be construed as the entire Bible?
 What many call “The Law” usually refers to the Pentateuch (the first five books of the Old Testament).